lu0/git-worktree-wrapper/README.md

 Wrapper script to easily execute common git-worktree commands.

-This script works kind of like a pre hook for checkout/switch/branch to create, switch and delete worktrees by using only widely known commands.
+This script works kind of like a pre hook for checkout/branch to create, checkout and delete worktrees by using only widely known commands.

 - [git-worktree-wrapper](#git-worktree-wrapper)
   - [Installation](#installation)